2.3 Multiple inputs into a single process

 Learning objectives

-.
+In this lesson we will transform the bash script 02_quant.sh into a process called QUANTIFICATION.
 This step focuses on the next phase of RNAseq data processing: quantifying the expression of transcripts relative to the reference transcriptome.

 To do this, we will need to run Salmon's quant mode over the paired-end reads and the transcriptome index.

-Open the bash script 02_quant.sh
+Open the bash script 02_quant.sh.

 SAMPLE_ID=gut